The number of $C_{2l}$-free graphs: Complete bipartite graphs

 Using the construction described in Section~\ref{sec:outline} (taking a blow-up and intersecting it with $G(n,p)$), one can easily show that, for each $2 \le s \le t$ such that $\ex(n, K_{s,t}) = \Omega(n^{2-1/s})$, we have $\ex \big( G(n,p), K_{s,t} \big) = \Omega\big( p^{(s-1)/s} n^{2-1/s} \big)$ with high probability as $n \to \infty$.
 Moreover, another standard construction (remove one edge from each copy of $K_{s,t}$) shows that $\ex \big( G(n,p), K_{s,t} \big) = \Omega\big( n^{2 - (s+t-2) /(st-1)} \big)$ for every $p \ge n^{-(s+t-2)/(st-1)}$.
 We remark also that somewhat weaker upper bounds were obtained in~\cite{BSst}.

 Let us fix $2 \le s \le t$.
-In order to prove Theorem~\ref{thm:Kst:ESgood} and Corollary~\ref{cor:Kst}, it is enough to prove a relatively weak refined supersaturation theorem; however, to obtain the bounds in Theorem~\ref{thm:Kst:Turan} we need close to best possible bounds on $d_\HH(\sigma)$ for every $\sigma \subset E(G)$ with $\sigma \subset K_{s,t}$, where $G$ is a graph with $n$ vertices and $k n^{2 - 1/s}$ edges.
-In order to do so, it will be useful to enrich the hypergraph~$\HH$ (of Conjecture~\ref{conj:refinedES}) slightly.
-The edge set of~$\HH$ will still represent copies of~$K_{s,t}$ in~$G$, but we will also remember the vertex partition of each copy of~$K_{s,t}$.
-Thus the edge set of the `hypergraph' will be a collection of ordered pairs $(S,T)$ with $S \in V(G)^{(s)}$, $T \in V(G)^{(t)}$, and with $G[S,T]$ a complete bipartite graph.
+In order to prove Theorem~\ref{thm:Kst:ESgood} and Corollary~\ref{cor:Kst}, it is enough to prove a relatively weak balanced supersaturation theorem; however, to obtain the bounds in Theorem~\ref{thm:Kst:Turan} we need close to best possible bounds on $d_\HH(\sigma)$ for every $\sigma \subset E(G)$ with $\sigma \subset K_{s,t}$, where $G$ is a graph with $n$ vertices and $k n^{2 - 1/s}$ edges.
+In order to prove such a theorem, it will be useful to enrich the collection~$\HH$ (of Conjecture~\ref{conj:balancedES}) slightly, by recording the vertex partition of each copy of~$K_{s,t}$.
+In this section, therefore, a collection $\HH$ of copies of~$K_{s,t}$ in a graph~$G$ will be a collection of ordered pairs $(S,T)$ with $S \in V(G)^{(s)}$, $T \in V(G)^{(t)}$, and with $G[S,T]$ a complete bipartite graph.